 Bring your passport

 Speaking of things to pack, remember to bring your passport to San Blas!
 You’ll have to go through a Kuna checkpoint where they check everyone’s passports.
+The driver will also remind you to have your passport as soon as you get in the van – I wonder if they’ve had tourists come without them and have to turn back.

 Don’t bring all your luggage